Fatima Ouhaddou

-Fatima Azzahraa Ouhaddou Nafie (born 30 August 1993) is a Moroccan-born long-distance runner who has competed for Spain since 2022.
+Fatima Azzahraa Ouhaddou Nafie (born 30 August 1993) is a long-distance runner.
+Born in Morocco, she has competed for Spain since 2022.
 In 2025, she won the marathon at the European Running Championships in Belgium.

 Career

 She started running when she was 20 years-old but worked full-time and could only run when time allowed.
 She began to focus on athletics more seriously in November 2021, when she began to be coached by Johny Ouriaghli.
 She set a personal best in the half marathon of 1:10:37 on October 23, 2022, whilst competing in Valencia, Spain.

 On April 16, she made her marathon debut and finished in fourth place in the Rotterdam Marathon in a time of 2:26:44, which was the third-fastest Spanish in history after Marta Galimany and Meritxell Soler.
 She was subsequently selected to compete for Spain in the marathon at the 2023 World Athletics Championships in Budapest, Hungary.

 In June 2024, she finished in 14th place in the half marathon at the 2024 European Athletics Championships in Rome, Italy, with a time of 1:11:14.
 She also won the bronze medal in the team competition at the Championships.

 She set a new half marathon personal best of 1:09:09 competing in China, in February 2025.
 In April 2025, she won the marathon at the 2025 European Running Championships in Leuven, Belgium.
 She finished ahead of her compatriot Majida Maayouf in a Spanish one-two, and also won a gold medal in the team championships.

+Ouhaddou was the leading Spanish finisher in fifth place overall in 2:24:16, at the Seville Marathon in February 2026.
+On 16 August, she ran 2:30:37 and finished in fifteenth place in the marathon at the 2026 European Championships in Birmingham, which helped Spain win the team bronze medal.